DataDog/documentation/content/en/serverless/datadog_lambda_library/extension.md

 AWS Lambda Extensions are companion processes that augment your Lambda functions.
 They run within the Lambda execution environment, alongside your Lambda function code.
 The Datadog Extension is a lightweight version of the Datadog agent built to run alongside your code with minimal performance overhead.

-The Datadog Extension currently supports submitting custom metrics [synchronously][1] while your AWS Lambda function executes.
-This means that you can submit your custom metrics without the [Datadog Forwarder][2].
-Note that the Datadog Forwarder is still required to submit logs and traces to Datadog.
+The Datadog Extension currently supports submitting custom metrics and logs [synchronously][1] while your AWS Lambda function executes.
+This means that you can submit some of your telemetry data without the [Datadog Forwarder][2].
+Note that the Datadog Forwarder is still required to submit traces to Datadog.

 ## Setup